python/cpython/Doc/library/email.parser.rst

    Return a message object structure tree from an open file object.
 This is exactly equivalent to ``Parser().parse(fp)``.
-Optional *_class* and *strict* are interpreted as with the :class:`Parser` class constructor.
+Optional *_class* and *strict* are interpreted as with the :class:``~email.parser.Parser` class constructor.

    .. versionchanged:: 2.2.2
       The *strict* flag was added.